 These are the requirements you'll need to meet to show your product.
 If you don't follow these requirements, we'll disapprove your product and let you know in the Diagnostics page in your Merchant Center account.

-- Don't submit invalid unicode characters.
+- Submit valid unicode characters.
 These characters are generally added during your file's encoding process.
-To avoid them, use UTF-8 encoding.
+To avoid using invalid characters, use UTF-8 encoding.
 To help prevent encoding issues, submit files in a compressed format.
 Examples of invalid unicode characters include:

 - Control characters (e.g., U+200D)